Monday, 19 May 2025

 Above: exploring the girth of a tree.

-We deliver landscape conservation skills development & promoting outdoor education for all ages.
+We deliver landscape conservation skills development and promote outdoor education for all ages.
 We are working hard to help bees and pollinating insects.
 Our Moth-Watch Challenge had good community participation and turned up many colourful species such as the Poplar Hawk Moth.

 Below: found objects.